jdeal/qim/README.md

 #### `$default(value)`

-By default, `qim` will create missing objects when you try to update a path that doesn't exist.
+By default, Qim will create missing objects when you try to update a path that doesn't exist.
 You can use `$default` to change this behavior and provide your own default value.

 ```js
 set(['x', $default([]), 0], 'a', {})